OpenDataServices/noteql/README.md

 %nql SELECT 1;
 ```

-To use the other session you can either call `use` on the session you want:
+To swap between sessions you can `use` on the session you want:

 ```python
 session.use()